FreezingClouds/decentralized_search/README.md

 ## Setup:

 - Just like the labs, make a new directory in /ros_workspaces.
-- Init a catkin workspace in a new /src in that directory.
+- Initialize a catkin workspace in a new /src folder in that directory.
 - Build workspace.
 - Clone this repo into /src directory.
 - Rebuild workspace.